istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

  average and tail latencies.
 The actual tail latency depends on the traffic pattern.

 Inside the mesh, a request traverses the client side proxy and then the server side proxy.
-Two proxies on the data path add about 10ms to the p99 latency at 1k rps.
+Two proxies on the data path add about `10ms` to the p99 latency at `1k rps`.

 ### CPU and memory

 Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
-As of istio 1.1, the istio-proxy consumes about 0.5 vCPU per 1000 requests per second.
+As of Istio 1.1, the `istio-proxy` consumes about 0.5 vCPU per 1000 requests per second.

 Memory consumption of the proxy depends on the total configuration state held by it.